Bell’s Logo

 Bells Logo 2021

 In 2021, an updated logo appeared on the labels of Bell’s whiskey.
-The designers changed the typeface of the brand name, shortening the serifs and removing the dot in the upper half of the apostrophe.
-They also removed the bottom phrase, which denoted the type of product.
+The designers changed the brand name’s typeface, shortening the serifs and removing the dot above the apostrophe.
+They also removed the bottom phrase that denoted the product type.
 The emblem with the Bell has also been modernized.
-The golden color has become more vibrant and extended to almost all elements except the red shield and sunburst.
-In addition, the developers enlarged the central part of the image to match the size of the lions and changed the shape of the decorative patterns.
+The golden color has become more vibrant, extending to almost all elements except the red shield and sunburst.
+In addition, the developers enlarged the central part of the image to match the lions’ size and changed the shape of the decorative patterns.
 On the left is now the abbreviation “ESTD,” and on the opposite side is the year Arthur Bell was born (1825).

 Font and Colors